cyotek/Cyotek.QuickScan/README.md

   (greater than 600) you may end up with "corrupt" images where, the bottom of the image is either missing, or is composed of bands from other parts of the image.
-Not sure if this is a problem with WIA or the scanner.
+Not sure if this is a problem with WIA or the scanner driver.
 As with most of my scanner issues, I get this with the OpticSlim 1180.
-To resolve I gradually reproduce the DPI until I get a "clean" image
+To resolve I gradually reduce the DPI until I get a "clean" image

 ## Requirements